microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpectatorView/README.md

 Video Capture
 -------------
 - To capture and save a video from the iPhone, tap and hold the screen for 1 second.
 This should open the recording menu.
 - Tap the red record button, this should start a countdown before begining to record the screen.
 - To finish recording tap and hold the screen for another 1 second and tap the stop button.
 - Click the preview button (blue button), to watch the recorded video.
 - Open the sharesheet and click save to camera roll.

 Networking your Application
 ---------------------------
 - SpectatorView uses UNET for its networking and manages all host-client connections for you.
-- However any app specific data has to be synced and implemented by you, using e.g. SyncVars, NetworkTransform, NetworkBehaviour.
+- Any app specific data has to be synced and implemented by you, using e.g. SyncVars, NetworkTransform, NetworkBehaviour.
 - For more information and tutorials on Unity Networking please visit https://unity3d.com/learn/tutorials/s/multiplayer-networking

 Example Scene
 -------------
-- An example scene can be found in SpectatorView.Examples/Scenes/SpectatorViewExample.unity
+- An example scene can be found in HoloToolkit-Examples\SpectatorView\Scenes\SpectatorViewExample.unity

 Troubleshooting
 ---------------